nasa/content-guide/_pages/introduction/how-to-use-this-guide.md

  If you have a suggestion or would like to share a comment about this guide, please [contact us](https://github.com/bruffridge/content-guide/issues/new).

-## If you work at another Federal Agency
+## If you work at another federal agency

 As a work of the federal government, the NASA Content Guide is in the public domain within the United States.
 Additionally, we waive copyright and related rights in the work worldwide through the [CC0 1.0 Universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/legalcode).